abcd567a/fr24feed-debian-ubuntu-amd64-i386/README.md

 `sudo nano /etc/fr24feed.ini` </br></br>
 **Shown below are contents of file `/etc/fr24feed.ini`, when following 2 conditions are met:** </br>

-(1) A decoder like dump1090-mutability or dump1090-fa running on the Computer. </br>
+(1) A decoder like dump1090-mutability or dump1090-fa is installed and running on the Computer. </br>

 (2) during `--signup` OR `--reconfigure`, you have said **yes** to following question:</br>